Table of Contents

 Additionally, avoid activities that put too much strain on your knees, such as running on concrete excessively.

-And finally, if you are overweight, shedding excess pounds will decrease the stress you put on your joints and improve your mobility immensely.
+Finally, if you are overweight, shedding excess pounds will decrease the stress you put on your joints and improve your mobility immensely.

 I hope you find this post valuable – that it has provided some form of support and comfort to you.